 One way to really attract talent is to offer them training.
 If a potential recruit can see they have the opportunity to learn and grow in their role, there's a good chance they'll take a job with you.
 This is something you should especially be thinking about doing now the government plans to abolish the 457 visa, which will make it very difficult to hire workers from other countries.

 If you're having trouble finding the top tech talent your company needs, Talent are here to help.
-Please contact the team today for more information.
+Please contact us today to find our more.